wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 cache controller takes the size field of all tag i (i < j), and computes the sum as the beginning segment of tag j's data.
 This can be done efficiently using a multi-way parallel prefix adder.

+The paper assumes Frequent Pattern Compression (FPC) without giving any detail of the algorithm.
+The algorithm can be implemented on hardware with very little extra hardware and reasonable run-time latency, which makes it ideal for L2 cache compression.
+When a read access is received by L2 cache, address tags are checked as usual.
+If a hit is signaled, the segment offset of the tag is computed as described above, and segments are read until all of them are delivered.